CAR Book Club: December 2024

 • Chronologically and very well-written

-• Keeps you engaged for hours on end
+• Keeps you engaged in one sitting

 Cons